Onscreen, Onstage, Radio

 1962

-“Pop Goes the Easel”, Ken Russell: BBC Monitor Series: as herself [link]
+“Pop Goes the Easel”, Ken Russell: BBC Monitor Series: as herself.
+Available on BBC iPlayer here: [link]

 “The Face They See”, BBC: as Rona